mdda/mdda.github.io/_posts/AI/2015-08-31-eligibility-traces.md

 This is a quick advert for the excellent online course ["Reinforcement Learning" by David Silver](http://www.computervisiontalks.com/tag/reinforcement-learning/).

+David Silver's ['teaching' home page](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html) includes links to the slides (which are particularly helpful for Lecture 7, where there's no video available - just sound).

 These notes are mainly for my own consumption...